Joe Penner

 Joe Penner (born József Pintér; November 11, 1904 – January 10, 1941) was an American vaudeville, radio, and film comedian.

-Early life

-Penner was an ethnic Hungarian born József Pintér in Nagybecskerek, Austria-Hungary, (present-day Zrenjanin, Serbia).
-His name was recorded as Josef Pinter on the steerage manifest of the RMS Slavonia, sailing from Fiume, Italy, May 4, and arriving at the Port of New York on May 23, 1907.
-He was accompanied by his sister, Maria, and their guardian, Istvan Molnar.
-They settled in Elkhart, Indiana.

 Vaudeville and burlesque

-Joe Penner first made his mark in local entertainments in Indiana.

-In 1917, his acts in which he dressed as Charlie Chaplin earned him 38 cents per week.
+In 1917, Penner's acts in which he dressed as Charlie Chaplin earned him 38 cents per week.
 Thanks to his clowning and "Wanna Buy a Duck?" routine, he was soon in small-time burlesque and vaudeville.
 A high point came when he performed in the Greenwich Village Follies in Chicago in 1926.
 After this break, he toured in mainstream vaudeville until its gradual demise around 1932.